openlmi/openlmi-doc/doc/openlmi-providers/software/dmtf.rst

     Advertising the Location Information of a Software Identity This optional feature provides association of *Software Identity* to its resource.
-In other words each available package is associated to a corresponding repository defined in configuration files of *YUM*.
+In other words each available package is associated to a corresponding repository defined in configuration files of `yum`_.
         Repositories are represented with
         :ref:`LMI_SoftwareIdentityResource<LMI-SoftwareIdentityResource>` and
         are associated to :ref:`LMI_SoftwareIdentity<LMI-SoftwareIdentity>`